Natural Opals

 Doublet Opal

-Doublet opal is a type of opal that has been artificially processed.
+Doublet opal is a type of opal that has been skillfully enhanced to showcase its natural beauty.
 During the mining process, natural opals can be found in varying thicknesses.
 Some opals have a play-of-color that is better suited to be presented in a double layer.
 Jewelers will choose to process these opals into doublets.

 Doublet opals are typically made by gluing a thin slice of crystal opal or milky opal onto a natural boulder opal that does not have any play-of-color.
 This makes the play-of-color more prominent.
 Therefore, the play-of-color in doublet opals is not artificially enhanced in any way.
 Additionally, since both the opal slice and the boulder opal are completely natural, they are still sold by the carat when sold as loose stones.